-\paragraph{Content of the paper} There is an active research about problems \`a la Minkowski and Christoffel for space-like hypersurfaces of the Minkowski space (at least too many to be cited exhaustively; some references will be given further).
+There is an active research about problems \`a la Minkowski and Christoffel for space-like hypersurfaces of the Minkowski space (at least too many to be cited exhaustively; some references will be given further).
 However they mainly concern smooth hypersurfaces, and often in the $d=2$ case.
 One of the aim of the present paper is to introduce a class of convex set which are intended to be the analog of convex bodies when the Euclidean structure is considered.
 In particular, they are the objects arising naturally for this kind of problems.

 In the first section of the paper we define \emph{F-convex sets}.
-They are intersection of the future sides of space-like hyperplane, such that any future time-like vector is a support vector of the convex set.
+They are intersection of the future sides of space-like hyperplanes, such that any future time-like vector is a support vector of the convex set.
 This section is almost self-contained, as we have to prove all the basics results similar to the convex bodies theory, for which the main source was \cite{Sch93}.
 Actually we will use some results contained in \cite{Bon05}.
-For example, the support functions F-convex sets are defined on $\H^d$.
-Or single points, which are convex bodies, are not F-convex bodies.
+For example, the support functions of F-convex sets are defined on $\H^d$.
+Also, single points, which are convex bodies, are not F-convex bodies.
 Their analogues are future cones of single points.
-However the matter is complicated because conditions on the boundary enter the picture (F-convex sets may have light like support planes).
+However the matter is complicated because conditions on the boundary enter the picture (F-convex sets may have light-like support planes).